Sun | Dec 22, 2024

 Among the improvements, Jakes now boasts updated walls, showers, new lighting, and revamped dining areas.
 The colour palette throughout the property has been refreshed with vibrant hues like peach, coral, and pink, reflecting the lively spirit of the community.
 The reception building, an original Treasure Beach house, also received significant structural repairs to preserve its 140-year-old history with the help of local contractors who hold a personal connection to the site.

 “It wasn’t just about fixing the property,” said Justine Henzell.
-“We had an incredible outpouring of support from guests and friends overseas, many of whom have visited Treasure Beach over the years.
-They sent funds to help rebuild not only for Jakes, but for the community as a whole.”
+"We had an incredible outpouring of support from guests and friends overseas, many of whom have visited Treasure Beach over the years.
+They sent funds to help rebuild the community they love so much.”

 This outpouring of support highlights the unique model of community-based tourism that Jakes has fostered.
 The rebuilding process saw staff members taking on new roles – chefs became painters, dining room servers helped clear debris, and bartenders learned how to distinguish among different types of lumber.
 It was a collective effort, a labour of love driven by the need to restore not just a business, but a way of life.